seistudent/seistudent.github.io/MovieTrivia/Movie Trivia ReadMe.md

 ## Acknowledgments

 * Hat tip to anyone whose code was used
-* Thanks to my General Assembly Software Engineering Immersive instructors for their guidance
+* Thanks to my General Assembly Software Engineering Immersive instructors (Henry and Bryan) for their guidance!